-The duration of the time entry is incorporated in the actual spent time of the task, and billable hours (if the Billable Hours function is active) of the task are calculated the same way.
+The duration of the time entry is incorporated in the actually spent time of the task, and billable hours (if the Billable Hours function is active) of the task are calculated the same way.

 Planned and completed time entries are automatically visible in the work report.

 As you take up time tracking in your company, the first few months might bring about more hassle than benefits.
 But trust us.
-You’ll be able to prioritise and delegate much more efficiently in the future!
+You’ll be able to prioritize and delegate much more efficiently in the future!

 3. Create to-do lists, assign tasks and get real-time updates on your projects – The Task List